MOUNT PEAK "SENTINEL"

 CABERNET SAUVIGNON • NAPA & SONOMA

-"The guardian of the mountain: a robust and sculptural Cabernet Sauvignon that captures the indomitable strength and longevity of California's most prestigious high-altitude vineyards."
+"The guardian of the mountain: a robust and sculptural Cabernet Sauvignon that captures the untamed strength and longevity of California's most prestigious high-altitude vineyards."

 Liquid Architecture